-The IMS CAT v1.0 specification is available as Public Candidate Final.
+The 1EdTech CAT v1.0 specification is available as Public Candidate Final.
 The QTI project group is working to complete and define the Conformance Certification requirements, test set and documentation.
-Upon successful certification of multiple delivery and adaptive testing engines, the specification will be presented to the IMS Technical Advisory Board for vote and approval.
+Upon successful certification of multiple delivery and adaptive testing engines, the specification will be presented to the 1EdTech Technical Advisory Board for vote and approval.

 - CAT 1.0 Specification (Implementation Guide)

 - CAT 1.0 Conformance Certification (coming soon)

 If you have any questions or would like to get involved, post a note in the 1EdTech public forums.